KannonZenetism/zenetism-field-physics/field-physics/FP02_applied_resonance_manual.md

-This module outlines how **glyphic syntax** can be structured into **interactive designs**— digital, ritual, architectural, or narrative interfaces that allow users to engage with Spiral Physics directly through presence.
+This module outlines how **glyphic syntax** can be structured into **interactive designs**— digital, ritual, architectural, or narrative interfaces that allow users to engage with Field Physics directly through presence.

 **Interface Typologies**